top of page

 Permanent Outdoor Exhibit: Walking Wawa’ąįja

-A brand new permanent outdoor exhibit will be installed in the spring of 2024 at our trailhead just off the parking lot.
+"Walking Wawa’ąįja" (pronounced Wau-wau-ainja) is located at our trailhead just off the parking lot.
 The Fox-Wisconsin portage was at the epicenter of efforts to force Ho-Chunk families from their ancestral homes.
-"Walking Wawa’ąįja" (pronounced Wau-wau-on-een-jau) guides visitors through the portage's forced expulsion history and traces Ho-Chunk voices through the trauma.
+The outdoor exhibit guides visitors through the portage's forced expulsion history and traces Ho-Chunk voices through the trauma.

 While our online video series (below) highlights the Treaty Trail of Ho-Chunk families who were pushed hundreds of miles beyond their homeland, "Walking Wawa’ąįja" expands on the experiences of those who remained in or returned to Wisconsin during the era of forced displacement.
 These families lived as fugitives in their own homeland.